 Brooke Huminski is a Licensed Independent Clinical Social Worker in Rhode Island and Massachusetts with experience providing psychotherapy, supportive counseling and coaching to individuals and families in times of crisis, stress, and transition.
 Brooke utilizes an intuitive, collaborative, and integrative approach grounded in evidence-based treatment.

 Brooke has worked and trained in a myriad of health and mental health settings over the past ten years including McLean Hospital, Miriam Hospital, Butler Hospital and Women and Infant’s Hospital.
 Additionally, she has provided individual, family, group therapy, and meal coaching at Walden Behavioral Care, an eating disorder clinic.

-Areas of Expertise: perfectionism, eating disorders, body acceptance, Health at Every Size (TM), anxiety, depression, infertility, chronic illness, caregiver stress, relationship difficulties, transitioning to college
+Areas of Expertise: perfectionism, eating disorders, body acceptance, Healthcare workers’ mental health, Health at Every Size (TM), anxiety, depression, relationship difficulties, transitioning to college/graduate school/medical school.

 Specialized Training: Family-based Therapy for adolescent anorexia, Dialectical Behavioral Therapy (DBT), Crisis Assessment and Intervention, Motivational Interviewing, Compassion-Focused Therapy

 Boston College, Masters of Social Work (MSW)